top of page

 Long queue at the gallery to check in guided tours during peak seasons or when there’s a large group visiting.

-User persona
+User Persona

 Problem Statement

-Paper wireframes
+Paper Wireframes

 I also came out with a few ideas to provide a hassle free check-in process for the users.

-Digital wireframes
+Digital Wireframes

-As the initial design phase continued, I made sure to base screen designs on feedback and findings from the user research.
+As the initial design phase continued, I made sure the base screen designs reflect the feedback and findings from the user research.

-Low-fi prototypes
+Low-fi Prototypes

-Usability study
+Usability Tests

 I conducted two rounds of usability studies.
 Findings from the first study helped guide the designs from wireframes to mockups.
 The second study used a high-fidelity prototype and revealed what aspects of the mockups needed refining.